uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 [https://github.com/uwetom/AR-Template](https://github.com/uwetom/AR-Template)

+You can open this project through Unity Hub by using the

+### Create new scene

 - Open the project and create a new empty scene.

 - Like last week, add an **XR Origin** and **AR Session** (hint: right click in the hierarchy and choose XR)

 ![Add xr and ar session](https://uwetom.github.io/media-production-worksheets/wk13-unity-ar-introduction/images/xr_ar_session.jpg)

 - Save the scene.